INTREBID/Awesome-MM-RAG/README.md

 > <sup>1</sup>Huazhong University of Science and Technology, <sup>2</sup>Fudan University, <sup>3</sup>Institute of Artificial Intelligence (TeleAI) of China Telecom, <sup>4</sup>University of Illinois at Chicago

-In this paper, we conduct a comprehensive survey of the most recent work on Multimodal RAG (MM-RAG) in the sense that it has a full coverage of almost all the combinations of modalities as input and output, whereas existing survey papers typically focus on one or two modalities.
-Based on different input-output modality combinations, we present a taxonomy of MM-RAG methods which gives us a much clearer picture of their key technical components.
+📚 In this paper, we conduct a comprehensive survey of the most recent work on **Multimodal RAG (MM-RAG)** in the sense that it has a full coverage of almost all the combinations of modalities as input and output, whereas existing survey papers typically focus on one or two modalities.
+Based on different input-output modality combinations, we present a **taxonomy** of MM-RAG methods which gives us a much clearer picture of their key technical components.

-Facilitated by such a taxonomy, we identify four essential stages of the workflow of MM-RAG, summarize common approaches to each stage, and discuss optimization strategies for each modality.
+⚙️ Facilitated by such a taxonomy, we identify **four essential stages** of the workflow of MM-RAG, summarize common approaches to each stage, and discuss **optimization strategies** for each modality.

-To provide a holistic understanding and practical guidance for building MM-RAG systems, we also discuss training strategies and evaluation methods of MM-RAG.
-Finally, we discuss various MM-RAG applications and future directions.
+🌐 To provide a **holistic understanding** and practical guidance for building MM-RAG systems, we also discuss **training strategies** and **evaluation methods** of MM-RAG.
+Finally, we discuss various **MM-RAG applications** and **future directions**.

 ---